 - 2001 – DR. CHRIS FOREMAN JOINS KIM IN MISSION OUTREACH TO RWANDA

-- 2005 – COME & SEE AFRICA INTERNATIONAL FORMED AND STUDENT MINISTRY HOUSE RENTED
+- 2005 – COME & SEE AFRICA INTERNATIONAL IS FORMED AND THE STUDENT MINISTRY HOUSE IS RENTED

 - 2005-2010 – CASA LEADS SIX MISSION TEAMS ON TWO WEEK MINISTRIES OUTREACHES